 Contact Plenom Support here

-Microsoft hasn't updated their API for Teams Call Events, so we can't program a software integration for that feature.
+If you're running Busylight for MS Teams 1.5.7 or below, then it's because Microsoft hasn't updated their API for Teams Call Events, so we can't program a software integration for that feature.
 However, we do have a workaround for this for the people using Plantronics headsets.
 Click here for the guide.

 You have to check a box under settings in MS Teams to register it as the default messaging app for Office.